MaryemHadjWannes/BlockchainAssessment/README.md

 # Blockchain Assessment

 ## Part 1: Understanding Infinets and Blockchain
+### 1. Infinets Concept
+a.
+What is an “infinet”?
+How does it relate to network topologies and scalability in decentralized systems like Odyssey chain?

+An infinet is a modular and customizable extension of the Odyssey chain's core architecture that enables infinite scalability by allowing the creation of independent networks tailored to specific business requirements.
+Infinets support a heterogeneous network topology, where different blockchains are designed for specialized functions, enhancing scalability and reducing congestion.

+b.
+How do decentralized networks (like Odyssey chain) handle the problem of infinite scalability, especially when scaling to thousands or millions of validators?

+Odyssey chain achieves scalability by employing a horizontal scaling approach.
+It uses infinets to create separate, self-contained networks that operate independently.
+Validators are organized at the parent network level and can participate across multiple infinets, which reduces load on individual chains.
+The DPoS consensus mechanism ensures that validator participation is inclusive and scalable to high numbers.

+### 2. Odyssey Chain Consensus & Architecture
+a.
+How does Odyssey chain’s consensus protocol solve the issue of high throughput and low latency?

+Odyssey chain uses a modified Proof of Stake (PoS) consensus mechanism that emphasizes:

+  - Leaderless validation: All validators have equal voting rights, reducing bottlenecks.
+  - Random sampling: Validators randomly query a fixed sample size, which enhances consensus speed.
+  - Confidence counters: Validators adjust their decisions based on previous interactions, reducing the need for extensive sampling.
+  - Quick finality: Transactions are finalized once the network forms a unified consensus, ensuring low latency and high throughput.

+b.
+What are the differences between the D-Chain, A-Chain, and O-Chain on the Odyssey chain platform?

+  - D-Chain (Delta Chain): Supports EVM and Solidity smart contracts, enabling seamless onboarding of developers familiar with Ethereum.
+  - A-Chain (Alpha Chain): Focuses on the issuance and trading of digital assets like tokens, NFTs, and stablecoins.
+  - O-Chain (Omega Chain): Allows customization of infinets, enabling developers to define unique rules, tokenomics, and validator requirements.

 ## Part 2: Hands-on with Odyssey.js
 ### Task 1: Setting Up a Node.js Backend with Odyssey.js